 See if you can get a hold of the tallest of the attendants – (s)he might just understand your problem better.
 I have even witnessed people being kindly asked if they are willing to move in favor of a tall person.

-Strategy #2 – Get right behind the exits
+Strategy #2 – Ask about any empty exits

 If you do your research in advance you might have a slightly better shot at the emergency exits.
 Go to seatguru.com and find out what row you need to be in to get the seat you need.
 When approaching the check-in desk you give the nice lady your best smile and say: ”Anything available in row 14 or 15?” – instead of just asking for an ”emergency exit seat”.

 We do not have data to back it, but my own experience is that the success rate seems slightly higher.
-And just for the record – the old trick of dressing nicely (a clean polo, long pants and closed shoes will do – no need to break out the suit and tie) and behaving politely might also help you towards obtaining these sought-after seats in economy class.
+And just for the record – the old trick of dressing nicely (a clean polo, long pants, and closed shoes will do.

 I make sure to put my feet as far under the seat in front of me (just before badly bruising my shinbone on the strangely razer-sharp egdes at the bottom of the seat in front of me).

-UPDATE: This article may be useful for you booking exit rows and plane seats with extra leg room.
+UPDATE: This article may be useful for booking exit rows and plane seats with extra legroom.
 It’s about the best time to book flights based on 917 million airfares.
 Have a good read.